 Summer rental season begins June 1.
-Rental season ends Friday, August 12 for all cabins & spaces.
+Rental season ends Friday, August 10 for all overnight cabins.
 Deposits (50% of amount due) must be received within 10 working days of the reservation to hold your dates unless other specific arrangements have been made.

 Please make your check or money order payable to Hartwick College, put “Pine Lake Rental” in the Memo line and mail to: